UTK7994/learning-notes/books/designing-data-intensive-applications.md

 It can happen that transaction A is stuck waiting for transaction B to release its lock, and vice versa (_deadlock_), but deadlock is rare scenario and can be ignored.
 When detected can be recovered.

-**The performance for transaction throughput and response time of queries are significantly worse under two-phase locking than under weak isolation.**
+**The performance for transaction throughput and response time of queries are significantly worse under two-phase locking (Isolation level : Serializable) than under weak isolation.**

 A transaction may have to wait for several others to complete before it can do anything.